Spanish peseta: History

 The peseta, previously not a monetary unit but a colloquial name for the coin worth 1/5 of a peso, was formally introduced as a currency unit in 1868, at a time when Spain considered joining the Latin Monetary Union (LMU).
 Spain eventually decided not to formally join the LMU, although it did achieve alignment with the bloc.
 The Spanish Law of June 26, 1864 decreed that in preparation for joining the Latin Monetary Union (set up in 1865), the peseta became a subdivision of the Spanish peso with 1 peso duro = 5 pesetas.
 The peseta replaced all previous currencies denominated in silver escudos and reales de vellón at a rate of 5 pesetas = 1 peso duro = 2 silver escudos = 20 reales de vellón.

-The peseta was equal to 4.5 grams of silver, or 0.290322 grams of gold, the standard used by all the currencies of the Latin Monetary Union.
+The peseta was initially equal to 4.5 grams of silver, or 0.290322 grams of gold, the standard used by all the currencies of the Latin Monetary Union.
 From 1873, only the gold standard applied.

 In 1883 the peseta went off the gold standard and traded below parity with the gold French franc.
 However, as the free minting of silver was suspended to the general public, the peseta had a floating exchange rate between the value of the gold franc and the silver franc.
 The Spanish government captured all profits from minting duros (5-peseta coins) out of silver bought for less than Pts 5.
 While total issuance was limited to prevent the peseta from falling below the silver franc, the abundance of duros in circulation prevented the peseta from returning to par with the gold franc.
 Spain's system where the silver duro trades at a premium above its metallic value due to relative scarcity is called the fiduciary standard.

-The political turbulence of the early twentieth century (especially during the years after the World War I) caused the monetary union to break up, although it was not until 1927 that it officially ended.
+The political turbulence of the early twentieth century (especially during the years after World War I) caused the monetary union to break up, although it was not until 1927 that it officially ended.